 (5) Provide required data to the appropriate information technology center in an electronic format as defined by the department.
 Large district user entities may, at the discretion of the department, report required data directly to the department.

-(6) Build the capacity of its staff through professional development that allows the user entity to meet specific obligations to the information technology center as per the contractual agreement between the information technology center and the user entity.
+(6) Build the capacity of its staff through professional development that allows the user entity to meet specific obligations to the information technology center pursuant to the contractual agreement between the information technology center and the user entity.

 (A) Governance – agreement/constitution

-(1) The agreement between user entities establishing an information technology center shall be ratified by all user entities, be in compliance with section 3313.92 of the Revised Code, reviewed by legal counsel for compliance with section 3313.92 of the Revised Code; and approved by the superintendent of public instruction.
-Any site organized in accordance with Chapter 167. of the Revised Code must show compliance with the provisions of such chapter.
+(1) The agreement between user entities establishing an information technology center shall be ratified by all user entities, be in compliance with section 3313.92 or Chapter 167. of the Revised Code, reviewed by legal counsel for compliance with section 3313.92 or Chapter 167. of the Revised Code, and be approved by the superintendent of public instruction.

-(2) The agreement shall include provisions for a governing assembly, a board of directors, an executive committee, or a combination of these entities.
+(2) The agreement shall include such provisions for a governing assembly as a board of directors or an executive committee.

 (3) The agreement shall include provisions for a systematic approach to encourage participation that is representative of all end users and governance that is representative of all user entities.